Technology-Notes/clearcontainers-runtime-wiki/Newbie.md

 ## Create a Clear Container

 1. [[Install|installation]] Clear Containers.
-1. Check that Clear Containers has installed, and is available in `docker`.
+1. Check that Clear Containers has installed, and is available in `docker` (hint: `docker info`).
-1. Create a Clear Container.
+1. Create a Clear Container (hint: covered in the installation guides).
-1. Prove that you are running a Clear Container.
+1. Prove that you are running a Clear Container (hint: `uname -r`).

 ## Environment